 On May 4, 1998, the Company entered into an agreement with Genius CAD Software GmbH ("Genius"), a German limited liability company to purchase various mechanical computer-aided-design ("CAD") software applications and technologies (the "acquisition").
 In consideration for this acquisition, the Company paid Genius approximately \$69 million in cash.
-The acquisition has been accounted for using the purchase method of accounting with the purchase price being allocated as follows:
+The acquisition has been accounted for using the purchase method of accounting with the purchase price being principally allocated to in-process research and development, developed technology, assembled workforce and goodwill.
+Amortization of these purchased intangibles is provided on the straight-line basis over the respective useful lives of the assets, ranging from three to seven years.
+The operating results of Genius, which have not been material in relation to those of the Company, have been included in Autodesk's consolidated financial statements from the acquisition date.